akamai/terraform-provider-akamai/docs/use-cases/creating-an-aag-configuration.md

 In order to use the Web Application Firewall (WAF), that firewall must be enabled.
 To enable firewall protection, use the [akamai_appsec_waf_protection](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/appsec_waf_protection) resource and:

-1. Connect to the appropriate security configuration
+1. Connect to the appropriate security configuration.
-2. Connect to the appropriate security policy (WAF is enabled/disabled on a security policy-by-security policy basis).
+2. Connect to the appropriate security policy.
+(WAF is enabled/disabled on a security policy-by-security policy basis).
 3. Set the **enabled** property to **true**.

 But don't go just yet: after enabling the firewall you'll also want to configure the firewall mode and configure your attack group settings.